A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Likelihood evaluation

 Intermediate resampling breaks each observation interval into $\Ninter$ sub-intervals, and carries out reweighting and resampling on each sub-interval.
 Perhaps surprisingly, intermediate resampling can facilitate some otherwise intractable importance sampling problems \citep{delmoral15}.
 APF and the basic particle filter correspond to $\Ninter=1$, whereas choosing $\Ninter=\Unit$ gives favorable scaling properties \citep{park20}.

-In Algorithm~\ref{alg:girf} the $F$, $G$ and $P$ superscripts indicate filtered, guide and proposal particles, respectively.
-The goal for the pseudocode in Algorithm~\ref{alg:girf}, and subsequent algorithms in this paper, is a succinct description of the logic of the procedure rather than a complete recipe for efficient coding.
-The code in \pkg{\spatPomp} takes advantage of memory overwriting and vectorization opportunities that are not represented in this pseudocode.
+In \cref{alg:girf} the $F$, $G$ and $P$ superscripts indicate filtered, guide and proposal particles, respectively.
+The goal for the pseudocode in \cref{alg:girf}, and subsequent algorithms in this paper, is a succinct description of the logic of the procedure rather than a complete recipe for efficient coding.
+Therefore, the pseudocode does not focus on opportunities for memory overwriting and vectorization, though these may be implemented in \pkg{\spatPomp} code.

-We call the guide in Algorithm~\ref{alg:girf} a {\it bootstrap guide function} since it is based on resampling the Monte Carlo residuals calculated in step~\ref{alg:girf:guide:resid}.
-Another option of a guide function in \code{girf} is the simulated moment guide function developed by \citet{park20} which uses the \code{eunit_measure}, \code{vunit_measure} and \code{munit_measure} model components together with simulations to calculate the guide.
+We call the guide in \cref{alg:girf} a {\it bootstrap guide function} since it is based on resampling the Monte Carlo residuals calculated in step~\ref{alg:girf:guide:resid}.
+Another option of a guide function in \code{girf} is the simulated moment guide function developed by \citet{park20} which uses the \code{eunit\_measure}, \code{vunit\_measure} and \code{munit\_measure} model components together with simulations to calculate the guide.
 The expectation of Monte Carlo likelihood estimates does not depend on the guide function, so an inexact guide approximation may lead to loss of numerical efficiency but does not affect the consistency of the procedure.